-I hope this list of the top things to do in Upolu has whet your appetite.
+I hope this list of the top things to do in Upolu has wet your appetite.
 There are plenty of other highlights which didn’t make this list but it only means they are waiting for you to discover them.
-If you’re visiting Samoa, start planning your holiday with the Samoa Travel Guide, filled with useful tips, sample itineraries and in depth guides to both Upolu and Savaii islands.
+If you’re visiting Samoa, start planning your holiday with the Samoa Travel Guide, filled with useful tips, sample itineraries and in-depth guides to both Upolu and Savaii islands.

 Have your own Upolu favorites?
 Leave a comment below and feel free to share your own tips!